unstoppablecarl/responsive-web-design-course/01_session/exercises/01_basic-layout/instructions.md

 # Extra

  - Implement a fixed header at mobile screen size.
-- Improve how the layout is displayed at tablet screen sizes (a screen greater than 768px abd less than 992px).
+ - Improve how the layout is displayed at tablet screen sizes (a screen greater than 768px and less than 992px).

 # Reference